Popup Image

 Since its publication in 2011, NR 34 has undergone eight amendments and is currently defined as a sector-specific regulatory standard, meaning it regulates work execution in specific sectors or economic activities.

-However, even though NR 34 regulates a very specific niche, it still requires some integration with other regulatory standards, such as NR 35, NR 18, NR 12, among others.
+However, even though NR 34 regulates a very specific niche, it still requires some integration with other regulatory standards, such as NR 35, NR 18, and NR 12, among others.

 If you’re interested in learning more about each existing regulatory standard in Brazil, follow our blog!
 In addition to the NRs, we also discuss ISOs, offshore cleaning methods, care and services in the field, and other topics.